Discrimination – more common than you think!

 It’s illegal to discriminate on the grounds of a person's age, disability, gender, race, religion or sexual orientation.
 However, only one-third of EU citizens are fully aware of their rights, so it’s important to learn about your rights and responsibilities.
 The better informed you are, the better you can fight discrimination.

-You can also use your social networks to help put an end to the exclusion of people with disabilities.
-End Exclusion suggests you send your tweets to EU politicians, share your favourite videos about inclusion and disability or make your own video.
+You can also use your social networks to help put an end to the exclusion of people with disabilities. suggests you send your tweets to EU politicians, share your favourite videos about inclusion and disability or make your own video.